dhis2/training-docs/content/design_for_data_use/lg_categories.md

 ## What is this guide?

 ## Learning objectives for this session

 1. Define the DHIS2 category model
 2. Use categories to disaggregate data in analysis apps
 3. Create category options, categories and category combinations following a standard operating procedure
-4. Verify the creation of category option combinations using the API
-5. Describe the relationship between categories, data dimensions and anlaytics
+4. Describe the relationship between categories, data dimensions and anlaytics
-6. Apply category combinations to data elements
+5. Apply category combinations to data elements

 ### Exercise 1 - Review how categories can be used to visualize data